 “We” includes Premera and any of its delegates, any people or organizations we hire to review requests.

-It’s important to think about safety when you need health care.
+It's important to think about safety when you need health care.
 Communication with your doctor is perhaps the most important link to better care and health outcomes.
-The links below provide useful tools to help you communicate with your doctor about care and medications.
+These links provide useful tools to help you communicate with your doctor about care and medications.

 The Ask Me 3™ is a program designed to promote communication between health care providers and patients in order to improve health outcomes.
 The program encourages patients to ask and understand the answers to three questions:

 Learn more at: www.npsf.org/askme3